Once you've received an offer to study at UOW, there's a few things you need to do to officially become a UOW student.

 It is mandatory that your personal details at UOW match your details recorded at the ATO and USI government agencies in order for you to access financial assistance via a HELP loan.

-When you enrol you will select your first-year subjects.
-If you are commencing in Session 2 (Spring) 2022, refer to our Enrolment Guides for help with choosing your subjects.
+If you are commencing in Session 1 (Autumn) 2023, refer to our first year enrolment guides for help with choosing your subjects.
 If you are starting a postgraduate course with the Sydney Business School, UOW, refer to our online study sequences for help with planning your course.

 Credit for prior learning